Academic Advising and Support Services

 Information concerning special services and facilities for students with disabilities in need of accommodation may be obtained from the Center for Student Academic Support.
 A copy of the 504/ADA Policy for Students with Disabilities may be obtained here or by calling 918-631-2315.

-Located in McFarlin Library and sponsored and staffed by the Department of English, the Helen N. Wallace Writing Center provides free assistance on writing assignments to students from freshmen to Ph.D. candidates in a relaxed, comfortable and informal setting.
+Located on the second floor of McFarlin Library and sponsored and staffed by the Department of English, the Helen N. Wallace Writing Center provides free assistance on writing assignments to students from freshmen to Ph.D. candidates in a relaxed, comfortable and informal setting.
 Consultants offer valuable mentoring at any point during the writing process, from generating ideas to developing a topic to revising and polishing final drafts.
 Students may schedule appointments online.
 Walk-in consultations may also be available, although online booking is the only way to guarantee an appointment.
 Students are encouraged to use Writing Center services for any TU class that has writing assignments.
 Appointments should be scheduled early enough to allow time for revisions before an assignment is due.
 Although proofreading and editing services are not available through the Writing Center, mentors are happy to suggest and demonstrate strategies for editing.
 See the Student Guide to The University of Tulsa Writing Program, which is required in every writing course, for more information.

 Other Support Services